arounda/simple-html-project-starter-kit/README.md

 - Usage of ES6+ features with Babel.
 - JS linting with ESLint.
 - Handling styles with Autoprefixer and PostCSS.
-- HTML templates support with HTML Webpack Plugin.
+- HTML and EJS templates support with HTML Webpack Plugin.

 ## npm scripts
 - _npm start_ - start BrowserSync with Webpack Serve.